-Religion & Meeting Rooms - An ALA Q&A: EXHIBITS & DISPLAYS

-Should religious groups be allowed to use library exhibit or display space?
+Religion & Meeting Rooms - An ALA Q&A: EXHIBITS & DISPLAYSShould religious groups be allowed to use library exhibit or display space?

 Libraries are not required to open display or exhibit space to community groups.
 If libraries choose to open their exhibit and display space to community groups, space should be provided on an equitable basis to all groups that request it, regardless of the beliefs or affiliations of individuals or groups requesting their use.
 A library may wish to consider the amount of such space and its location when deciding whether to open it to community groups.
 Article II of the Library Bill of Rights states, "Materials should not be excluded because of the origin, background, or views of those contributing to their creation" and "Materials should not be proscribed or removed because of partisan or doctrinal disapproval."
-For additional details, see "Exhibit Spaces and Bulletin Boards: An Interpretation of the Library Bill of Rights."